Mirror Ball (Neil Young album): Recording

-Young said he traveled to Seattle to record the record for a "challenge."
+Young said he traveled to Seattle to make the record for a "challenge."
 He said, "Recording Mirror Ball was like audio vérité, just a snapshot of what's happening.
 Sometimes I didn't know who was playing.
 I was just conscious of this big smouldering mass of sound."
+Playing in a group with two other lead guitarists reminded him of his days in Buffalo Springfield.
+Mike McCready told Guitar World, "We'd be jamming, and I'd look over and say to myself, 'That's Neil Young, and he's playing leads.
+That's the shit!'
+I could only wish to be that good.
+I was completely honored to be playing with him.
+We're enamored of him...and I'm honored he says he's into us.
+I think he just likes where we're coming from.
+He sees a lot of honesty in our music."
 Young called Pearl Jam drummer Jack Irons "unbelievable."
-He stated that he "played his ass off on every take at every session," and added, "I can't say enough good things about him."
+He said that Irons "played his ass off on every take at every session," and added, "I can't say enough good things about him."

 Pearl Jam vocalist Eddie Vedder was not around much for the recording sessions.
 Vedder explained that he was "in the midst of a pretty intense stalker problem," adding that "leaving the house wasn't the easiest thing to do."
-Vedder would refer to the issue in the song "Lukin" from Pearl Jam's 1996 album, No Code.
+Vedder referred to the issue in the song "Lukin" from Pearl Jam's 1996 album No Code.
 Pearl Jam guitarist Stone Gossard said that Mirror Ball "came at a time when we needed it, that Neil thought we were a band that would be good to make a record with.
 He probably felt sorry for us.
 He made it all right for us to be who we were.
 He's not taking his career so seriously that he can't take chances.
 Suddenly, our band seemed too serious."

-Music and lyrics
+Writing

 Mirror Ball captures a loose rock sound.
 The album has a very raw sound to it, with songs ending in feedback and band members talking at the start and at the end of many songs, including Young remarking at the end of "Downtown": "Well, we know that one.
 That's funky."
 Young wrote all of the tracks for the album except for "Peace and Love", which was co-written by Young and Vedder.
-William Ruhlmann of AllMusic said "Pearl Jam boasts spirited rhythms and dense guitar interplay that Young makes excellent use of in a series of songs built out of simple, melodic riffs."
+William Ruhlmann of AllMusic said that, "Pearl Jam boasts spirited rhythms and dense guitar interplay that Young makes excellent use of in a series of songs built out of simple, melodic riffs."